 Take the aluminium object & put it on a stream basket.
-Pour water into the basket & make sure the basket isn’t entirely filled(Minimum 1 inch gap is mandatory).
+Pour water into the basket & make sure the basket isn’t entirely filled(a Minimum 1 inch gap is mandatory).
 Now stream for 30 minutes & remove the aluminium object using tongs.
 Finally, use a scraper to remove epoxy quickly.

 How To Remove Epoxy From Sink

-You can remove epoxy from the sink (such as Porcelain sink) using acetone & scrapper.
-You’ll need acetone or acetone-based nail-polish to perform this task.
+You can remove epoxy from the sink (such as the Porcelain sink) using an acetone & scrapper.
+You’ll need acetone or acetone-based nail polish to perform this task.
 Make sure you’re in a well-ventilated workspace while working with acetone.